yesols/yesols.github.io/_pages/all-of-us/hf-project-resources.md

     * [Sample Workspace Description](https://support.researchallofus.org/hc/en-us/articles/360042673211-Sample-Workspace-Description)
 8. Extra:
     * Browse Featured Workspaces, duplicate one and explore.
+        * Recommended Workspace: Beginner Intro to AoU Data and the Workbench

 ##### **Week 2: Data Organization and Extraction (EHR and Survey)**
 1. Learn to use Cohort Builder and Dataset Builder